MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-file-types.md

 ## File types supported for inspection

-Without any additional configuration, the Azure Information Protection unified labeling client uses Windows IFilter to inspect the contents of documents.
+Without any extra configuration, the Azure Information Protection unified labeling client uses Windows IFilter to inspect the contents of documents.
 Windows IFilter is used by Windows Search for indexing.
 As a result, the following file types can be inspected when you use the [Set-AIPFileClassification](/powershell/module/azureinformationprotection/set-aipfileclassification) PowerShell command.

 |Application type|File type|
 |--------------------------------|-------------------------------------|